Examples#

 Creating and Running a Streaming Flow#

 Here is an example of how to create and run a simple streaming flow.
-The flow will contain a Dev Raw Data Source connected to a Trash stage.
-Here is a picture of what the flow looks like in the UI.
+The flow contains a Dev Raw Data Source connected to a Trash stage.
+The following image shows what the flow looks like in the UI.

 Set up authentication